-The Reserve Bank of Australia has left official interest rates unchanged for the eighth consecutive month, despite weak economic data.
+The Reserve Bank of Australia left official interest rate unchanged at 2.5% on Tuesday.